Chagas disease isn’t well-known in America, but it’s been around for thousands of years. A parasite called Trypanosoma cruzi (T. cruzi) causes it.

 - Eating uncooked food that’s been contaminated with the parasite, or eating undercooked meat from an infected animal.

-- An infected pregnant mother can transmit the disease to her baby in the womb.
+- An infected pregnant mother can transmit the disease to their baby in the womb.

 In November 2014, a study from the University of Pennsylvania School of Medicine found that bed bugs can carry T. cruzi.
 It’s not clear whether these bugs are likely to pass the parasite to people, though.